Volunteering with 4-H

 After reviewing the data, click the “Submit Enrollment” button.
 Your status will be “Pending.”

-Regional staff will review your screening file and change your status to “Active” if everything is current.
+Regional staff will review your screening file and change your status to “Active” if everything is current, including the completion of the required Safety of Minors training.
 You will be notified if you are due for volunteer rescreening, which is currently done every 3 years.

 If you don’t have internet access, you may complete a paper enrollment form and submit it to your county office.
 Regional staff will update your data in the 4HOnline database and review your screening file.
 If your screening is current, you will be made “Active” for the year.
 You will be notified if you are due for volunteer rescreening and if you receive a request for rescreening, you must respond in order to continue in your service with youth.